Please confirm topic selection

 • account for 10-15% of all cervical fractures

-• most common cervical spine fractures in the elderly
+• most common cervical spine fracture in the elderly

 • Demographics

-• occur in bimodal fashion in elderly and young patients
+• occur in bimodal distribution in young and elderly patients

 • common, often missed, and caused by simple falls